You have the power to design how you are seen by the world, which is a bit intimidating if you ask me.

 Read Ramit’s about page story/bio.
-Look at the photos in the screenshot above.
+Look at the photo in the screenshot above.
 He’s not afraid to be vulnerable with his audience.

-His photos show his transformation to today, so while his current persona (who is mad rich) may not be relatable to you now, his old broke college student persona is totally relatable to you in the present.
+The photo shows the beginning of his journey , so while his current persona (who is mad rich) may not be relatable to you now, his old broke college student persona is totally relatable to you in the present.

 His about page is long, but you don’t even notice because his copy is so well crafted.
-If you keep scrolling, you’ll notice logos of places he’s been featured as well as a handful of testimonials (with pictures) of the person who wrote them.
+You’ll notice logos of places he’s been featured as well as helpful videos and the beliefs behind his business.